 SIP Application Level Gateway (ALG)

-If your router has this function, make sure you disable it.
+If your router has this function, make sure you deactivate it.
 An ALG can modify your SIP packets and cause unexpected problems with sound quality.
-Since every router is different, we recommend that you refer to the router manufacturer’s documentation to disable the function.
+Since every router is different, we recommend that you refer to the router manufacturer’s documentation to deactivate the function.

 Stateful Packet Inspection (SPI)